 Workers are required to report their injury as soon as possible to the employer.
-The employer must then claim the provider of their workers’ compensation policy.
-If the employer refuses to file the claim, the injured worker can claim within two years of the date of the injury.
+The employer must then file a claim with the provider of their workers’ compensation policy.
+If the employer refuses to file the claim, the injured worker can make a claim within two years of the date of the injury.

 Michigan has a seven-day waiting period before wage-loss benefits begin.
 If the injury lasts longer than 14 days—including holidays and weekends—the worker may recover the compensation they would have earned during the seven-day waiting period.
 Wage loss benefits typically are around 80 percent of the worker’s after-tax wages.

 Can the Claim Be Denied?

 Workers’ compensation is a form of no-fault insurance, making the benefits available to workers injured on the job regardless of who was at fault for the accident.
 However, it doesn’t cover every injury.